 - c.
-While the UDHR does define "victim" by reference to a judicial assessment, it does expand Member States' obligation to "secure" the right to an effective remedy, to include "everyone... no distinction shall be made on the basis of the political, jurisdictional or international status of the country or territory to which a person belongs, whether it be independent, trust, non-self-governing or under any other limitation of sovereignty."12 This is supported by its preamble, which obligates States "to secure" the rights of the Declaration "both among the peoples of Member States themselves and among the peoples of territories under their jurisdiction."13 - d.
+While the UDHR does define "victim" by reference to a judicial assessment, it does expand Member States' obligation to "secure" the right to an effective remedy, to include "'everyone ... no distinction shall be made on the basis of the political, jurisdictional or international status of the country or territory to which a person belongs, whether it be independent, trust, non-self-governing or under any other limitation of sovereignty."12 This is supported by its preamble, which obligates States "to secure" the rights of the Declaration "both among the peoples of Member States themselves and among the peoples of territories under their jurisdiction."13 - d.
 The preamble to the Basic Principles and Guidelines explicitly affirms the international community's "human solidarity with victims of violations of international law".
 This reflects the principle of cooperation, which is fundamental to the UN system (as set out in Articles 1(3) and 55(c) of the UN Charter). - 8.
-In summary, we suggest that the principles above on reparations including UN Basic Principles should be read in the light of the evolving legal principles on compensating victims of terrorism, including UN Security Council and General Assembly provisions.
-A key example is UN General Assembly RES/73/305 on the enhancement of international cooperation to assist victims of terrorism, which calls on Member States to develop comprehensive assistance plans to address the needs of victims of terrorism and their families.
-Further, legal provisions relating to the control of terrorist financing develop the evolving legal and moral obligation on the part of all states to fund victims reparations.
-This reflects the complexity of how international crimes are now increasingly financed globally.
+In summary, we suggest that the principles ICJ jurisprudence)15, it is submitted that above on reparations including UN Basic these obligations include an obligation to Principles should be read in the light of the finance reparations.
+There are a number evolving legal principles on compensating of key features of the Basic Principles and victims of terrorism, including UN Security Council and General Assembly a.
+The preamble (while not binding provisions.
+A key example is UN itself) emphasises that it is the General Assembly RES/73/305 on the international community's enhancement of international cooperation responsibility (not the victim's State to assist victims of terrorism, which of residence) to honour victims' rights calls on Member States to develop to remedies and reparations. comprehensive assistance plans to address the needs of victims of terrorism and their b.
+Article 3 provides: "the obligation to families.
+Further, legal provisions relating respect, ensure respect for and implement to the control of terrorist financing international human rights law and develop the evolving legal and moral international humanitarian law as obligation on the part of all states to fund provided for under the respective bodies victims reparations.
+This reflects the of law, includes, inter alia, the duty to... complexity of how international crimes (c) provide those who claim to be victims are now increasingly financed globally. of a human rights or humanitarian law violation with equal and effective